Kerlingarfjöll – Steaming valleys and surreal landscapes

 It can be painfully windy at this point.
 But when you look down into the gorge below, it makes you instantly forget the uncomfortable gusts of wind around your head.
 You can only stand in awe and admit that it is indeed exceptionally beautiful.

-Surreal valley view, Hveradalir hot spring valley, Kerlingarfjöll, Iceland
+Surreal view into Hveradalir hot spring valley, Kerlingarfjöll, Iceland.

 The surreal view into Hveradalir valley from the top of the plateau.